parevalo/gee-ccdc-tools/docs/lctutorial/gui.rst

    CCDC Example

-This result of this step will be an image, with each band corresponding to the pixel’s nth land cover label for nbands.
+This result of part 1 of this tutorial  will be an image with bands corresponding to the pixel’s nth land cover label for nbands.
 In other words, band 1 is the first segment’s classification, band 2 is the second, and so on.
+Theoretically, a pixel can have dozens of segments.
-Theoretically, a pixel can have dozens if not hundreds of segments.
 That is very rare, however, since the changes correspond to land change occuring within that pixel.
 Thus, to reduce computational intensity we limit the number of segments that are classified in this application to 6 per pixel.